Last Updated on November 4, 2021 by Jim Ferri

 Bar Harbor is also the gateway to Acadia National Park, one of the famous national parks in the Eastern USA.
 Drive by the smorgasbord of restaurants and hotels on its periphery and spend the day wandering about this natural treasure.

-Don’t miss the drive up to the top of Arcadia’s Cadillac Mountain, the tallest mountain in the Eastern U.S. There you’ll enjoy an incredible view out over the islands off the coast of Maine and the vast forests about you.
+Don’t miss the drive up to the top of Acadia’s Cadillac Mountain, the tallest mountain in the Eastern U.S. There you’ll enjoy an incredible view out over the islands off the coast of Maine and the vast forests about you.

 South On Route 1 to the Lighthouse Museum